stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ## Creating Tenant

-Bill the cluster-admin receives a new request from Aurora Solutions CTO asking for a new tenant for Anna's team.
+Bill is a cluster admin who receives a new request from Aurora Solutions CTO asking for a new tenant for Anna's team.

 Bill creates a new tenant called `bluesky` in the cluster: